Fiona-Waters/MoviesApp_Assignment/README.md

 Name: Fiona Waters

 ## Overview.
-A React.js Web Application allowing anyone to view popular and up to date movies and tv shows as well as actors.
+A React.js Web Application allowing anyone to view popular and up to date movies, tv shows and actors.
 Movies and TV shows can be favourited and/or added to a must watch list.
 A logged-in user can access the Fantasy Movie feature, favourites and must watch list.

+* Test User Details
+ `EMAIL: homer@simpson.com PASSWORD: secret`

 Added Features
 + TV Series Page